The Air I Breathe: Plot

 Forest Whitaker plays a meek bank employee who loves butterflies.
 He accidentally overhears acquaintances discussing a fixed horse race, and decides to bet $50,000, borrowing from a bookie.
 Unfortunately, he loses the bet.

-The bookie, Fingers, derives his name from his habit of cutting off the fingers of those who don’t pay back their debts.
+The bookie, Fingers, derives his name from his habit of cutting off the fingers of those who don't pay back their debts.
 Fingers threatens the bank employee while Fingers' mob enforcer visits him to collect.
 The mob enforcer pities the bank employee, gives him a revolver and leaves.
 In desperation, the bank employee robs his own bank.
 While fleeing, he is slightly hit by a moving vehicle, and then escapes to the top of a building.
-Surrounded, the police ordered the bank employee to drop his gun.
+Surrounded, the police order the bank employee to drop his gun.
 He does not comply, throwing the money bag off the roof, and is killed by the police.
 When he hits the ground, his coat is spread out making him look like a butterfly.